Same chat bubble — except Fasrad qualifies the lead, books the meeting, and sends the follow-up without waiting for you to read the transcript.

 Where the line falls:

-If your support volume is mostly repeat FAQs and live human chat across many channels, Tidio is the cleaner fit and we'll say so.
-If what you actually need is for the conversation to end in a booked meeting, a sent email, and a CRM row — without you in the loop — that's the gap this page is about.
+Pick Fasrad when what you actually need is for the conversation to end in a booked meeting, a sent email, and a CRM row — without you in the loop.
+That's the gap this page is about: not capturing the lead, but closing it on its own.

 These pages cover the adjacent jobs buyers usually compare before choosing an AI agent.